-- ff.
-Use of Estimates The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-Actual results could differ from those estimates. - gg.
+ff.
+Use of Estimates - The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+Actual results could differ from those estimates.

+- gg.
 Risks and Uncertainties The University utilizes various investment instruments that are exposed to risks, such as interest rate, credit, and overall market volatility.
 Due to the level of risk associated with certain investment securities, it is reasonably possible that changes in the fair values of investment securities will occur in the near term and that such changes could materially affect the amounts reported in the financial statements and accompanying notes. - hh.
-Newly Adopted Statements Issued by the GASB The University has implemented Statement No. 75, "Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions".
-This statement requires the University to report its share of the other postemployment benefits liability and expense, as well as the related deferred outflows of resources and deferred inflows of resources, allocated to it by the RHBT.
-The balance of the net OPEB liability and related deferred outflows of resources and deferred inflows of resources at July 1, 2017 is reported on the statement of revenues, expenses, and changes in net position as a restatement to the 2018 net position beginning of year.
-The RHBT was not able to provide sufficient information to restate the financial statements for the period ending June 30, 2017.
+Newly Adopted Statements Issued by the GASB The University has implemented GASB Statement No. 83, "Certain Asset Retirement Obligations".
+This statement establishes accounting and financial reporting for certain asset retirement obligations.
+The adoption of this statement did not have a material impact on the financial statements.